bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

 1. Oracle Autonomous Data Warehouse Cloud has a pre-existing database user created for Oracle GoldenGate called ggadmin.
 The ggadmin user has been granted the right set of privileges for Oracle GoldenGate Replicat to work.
 By default, this user is locked.
 To unlock the ggadmin user, connect to your Oracle Autonomous Data Warehouse Cloud database as the ADMIN user using any SQL client tool.

-For example, in SQL Developer 18.3 and higher in the Connection Type field select the value Cloud Wallet that allows you to enter a credentials file.
+    In SQL Developer 18.3 and higher in the Connection Type field select the value Cloud Wallet that allows you to enter a credentials file.
 SQL Developer then presents a list of the available connections in the Service field (the connections are included in the credentials files).

     If your application provides support for wallets or provides specific support for an Autonomous Data Warehouse connection,for example, Oracle SQL Developer, Oracle recommends that you use that type of connection.

 ![](images/1000/image1000_1.png)